grahamgilbert/blog/_posts/2017-04-04-using-caddy-to-https-all-the-things.markdown

  - LetsEncrypt
 ---

 [Caddy](https://caddyserver.com/) is a lightweight web server that amongst it's features, has integration with [LetsEncrypt](https://letsencrypt.org) to automatically request certificates.
 This means that you now have absolutely no excuse anymore to run your apps over plain old HTTP anymore.
 Let me be clearer.
-If you are running web services over HTTP, regardless of whether it touches the internet or not, __you are doing it wrong__.  <!-- more -->
+If you are running web services over HTTP, regardless of whether it touches the internet or not, __you are doing it wrong__.

+{% img center /images/posts/2017-04-04/https_all_the_things.jpg %} <!-- more -->

 ## The setup